Dental Bridges Mt. Pleasant, MI

 How long does it take a dental bridge to settle?

 Even with an implant-supported bridge that feels the most like your natural teeth, it’s still a foreign object in your mouth.
 It takes some time for you to get used to it.
-As you adjust, it may feel odd in your mouth for about two weeks.
-After that, it begins to feel natural in your mouth.
+It may feel odd in your mouth for about two weeks as you adjust.
+After that, it begins to feel natural.

 How long should I wait to eat after getting a dental bridge?

 Wait about an hour after we place your permanent dental bridge to eat.
-You just want to give time for the cement to settle and ensure it’s stable.
-Avoid very hard or sticky foods for the first few days of eating as well, as they’re more likely to damage the restoration.
+This is to give time for the cement to settle and ensure stability.
+Avoid hard or sticky foods for the first few days of eating, as they’re more likely to damage the restoration.

 Can food get stuck under my dental bridge?

 It can, which is why proper oral care is so important.
-We’ll show you techniques to brush and floss over and around your dental bridge so that all areas are clean.
-We also recommend looking into tools like Waterpiks, as they provide an easy way to deep clean hard-to-reach areas in your mouth.
+We’ll show you techniques for brushing and flossing over and around your dental bridge so that all areas are clean.
+We also recommend looking into tools like Waterpiks, which provide an easy way to deep-clean hard-to-reach areas in your mouth.

 Am I a good candidate for a dental bridge?